Marcozvs/Marcozvs/README.md

 🎥 I'm currently preparing a presentation video to better showcase the platform and its features.

+👉 In the meantime, you can get an overview of the project [here](https://drive.google.com/file/d/1UxXh8AFQhWbLeapy00b_XaOIiAWgMeyt/view?usp=sharing).

 #### 🔗 Repositories

 📂 I'm also working on making the repositories public.
 In the meantime, feel free to reach out via email if you'd like early access or more information.